-New Employee Orientation - All new employees receive online training on Sexual Harassment and Title IX through the Office of Human Resources.

-New Student Orientation- New students are provided information about gender-based misconduct and bystander intervention during Choices 101, Choices 102, and the Sex Signals Awareness Program

-Campus discussions related to gender-based misconduct and relationship violence

-Self-Defense physical activity course offered

-Residence Hall programs

-Bulletin boards about relationship violence and sexual misconduct

-"Speak out: Take back our campus," a rally to stand against violence in our community.

-Creation of brochures to educate students and staff about their rights if victimized by gender-based misconduct or relationship violence
+- New Employee Orientation All new employees receive online training on Sexual Harassment and Title IX through the Office of Human Resources. - New Student Orientation- New students are provided information about gender-based misconduct and bystander intervention during Choices 101, Choices 102, and the Speak About It Awareness Program, and Dean of Students office presentations - Campus discussions related to gender-based misconduct and relationship violence - Self-Defense physical activity course offered - Residence Hall programs - Bulletin boards about relationship violence and sexual misconduct - "Speak out: Take back our campus," a rally to stand against violence in our community. - Creation of brochures to educate students and staff about their rights if victimized by gender-based misconduct or relationship violence